gmtiddia/structural_plasticity/README.md

 * Matplotlib 3.5.1

 ## Contents
+The [illustrations](illustrations/) directory contains the source and the PNG files of the illustrations shown in the work.
+The [model](model/) directory contains all the scripts needed to perform the simulations of the model.
+Please enter the directory to have instructions on how to run a simulation.
+The [plot](plot/) directory contains all the Python scripts used to produce the plots shown in the manuscript.
+The [simulations](simulations/) directory contains the data, obtained from the simulations, that we used in the work.

 ## Contact
 Gianmarco Tiddia, Department of Physics, University of Cagliary, Italy and Istituto Nazionale di Fisica Nucleare, Sezione di Cagliari, Italy, gianmarco.tiddia@ca.infn.it